 Because Dental Emergencies Are Never Convenient

-Dental and orthodontic emergencies rarely wait for a convenient time to strike.
+Dental emergencies rarely wait for a convenient time to strike.
 Perhaps your dental appliance is hurting you or has broken overnight.
 Or maybe your child got hit in the mouth with a baseball at practice.

 When these things happen, the first step is to assess how serious it is.
 Can medical attention wait till morning?

 If so, make an appointment first thing the next day and be sure to tell the receptionist why you need to be seen ASAP.
 If the problem is severe, you may have to hit the ER or call the emergency line of your trusted dentist in order to adequately solve the problem.

 In the heat of the moment, there may be some confusion as to what constitutes a major emergency dentist visit.
 The following are considered emergency dental situations: